thom/flightsurety/README.md

 ### Requirement 5: General

 * Contracts must have operational status control
-* Functions must fail fast - user require() at the start of functions
+* Functions must fail fast - use require() at the start of functions
 * Scaffolding code is provided but you are free to replace it with your own code

 ## Resources